 U.S. 176/S.C.
 9 extend southeast along N Pine Street 0.57 miles to Garner Road.
 This section of arterial was formerly a part of Business Spur I-585.
 The last shield for the spur was removed after 2004, though a reassurance marker for I-585 north remains posted as of 2021.

 Jim D’Amato, senior transportation planner with Spartanburg County, indicated that transportation planners were working on ramp upgrades and improvements to bring U.S. 176 to Interstate standards in order to tie into Interstate 85.
-He indicated that “Interstates have to link” in an article published by the Herald-Journal on February 2, 2005.4 The 2006 completed work however left three at-grade intersections, including two at the diamond interchange with I-85.
+He indicated that “Interstates have to link” in an article published by the Herald-Journal on February 2, 2005.4 Completed in 2006, work however left three at-grade intersections, including two at the diamond interchange with I-85.

 There remain no plans to upgrade the exchange between I-85 and U.S. 176 to a freeway to freeway interchange.
-The US 176 Corridor Improvements underway between Winter 2017 and Winter 2018 instead made center median improvements and cordinated traffic signals from Springfield Road east to Fairforest Road.
-The $1.7-million project was approved on December 3, 2009.8
+The US 176 Corridor Improvements underway between Winter 2017 and Winter 2018 instead made center median improvements and coordinated traffic signals from Springfield Road east to Fairforest Road.
+The $1.7 million project was approved on December 3, 2009.8